hyprwm/hyprland-wiki/pages/Home.md

 Take a tour of the pages on the left and read ones that you may need.

+## Wayland info (especially useful for Xorg users)

+A Wayland compositor is a fully autonomous Display Server, like Xorg itself.
+It is **not** possible to mix'n'match Wayland compositors like you could on Xorg with window managers and compositors.

+Calling a Wayland compositor a *"window manager"* is a sin.
+I hope you are aware of that going forward.

 ## IMPORTANT

 If you are having issues, please try